 Those desiring facial surgery will find:

 - A shorter wait time for a consultation and surgery

 - Board Certified Facial Surgeon with extensive knowledge in rhinoplasty, facelift surgery, neck lifts, eyelid surgery, and reconstructive surgery

 - Medicare Certified operating suite on the premises

 - Board Certified Anesthesiologists from Swedish Medical Center

 - A fully credentialed medical team – 5 RN’s

-- Computerized imaging available for rhinoplasty & chin implant patients
+- Computerized imaging available for those considering rhinoplasty & chin implant

 - Conveniently located on the Swedish First Hill campus, just blocks from downtown Seattle

 Attention Canadian residents.. come to Seattle for rhinoplasty.
 Learn more